sandeepshetty/ftt/README.md

 ### Usage

-* ftt is a function testing tool, that is, it is used to test regular functions purely based on their input and output.
+* FTT is a function testing tool, that is, it is used to test regular functions purely based on their input and output.
 * Just drop `ftt.php` into the top level source directory for which you want to write tests.
 * Tests are written in files that have the same name as the source file except for the .test.php extension.
 For example, to test the functions inside `example.php`, create the file `example.test.php`.
 Test files can either reside in the same directory as the source file, or inside a sub-directory `tests` relative to the source file.
 * Tests are just regular functions that have the name of the function they are testing prefixed with `test_`.
 For example, `test_foobar()` tests `foobar()`.